Liza Knipscher ’15

 Originally from upstate New York

-Liza Knipscher ’15 currently works as a 3D interactive programmer/modeler for Barrow Neurological Institute in Phoenix, Arizona.
-Her job involves collaborating with neurosurgeons and using game development tools like Unity3D to develop biomedical educational interactive applications for computers, phones, tablets, and virtual reality.
+Liza Knipscher ’15 currently works on a team developing tactile experiences for VR environments.
+Before that, she was a 3D interactive programmer/modeler for Barrow Neurological Institute in Phoenix, Arizona, where she collaborated with neurosurgeons using game development tools like Unity3D to develop biomedical educational interactive applications for computers, phones, tablets, and virtual reality.

 In her spare time, she plays and makes video games.
 Her dream is to see a lizard in the wild.